ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

 Now you have distributed searchable system metrics.

 This also installs elasticsearch, as that is a dependency for grafana.

+# Galera (MySQL cluster)

+This deploys a Galera MySQL cluster:

+    ENABLE_GALERA=true ./start.sh

+Now you have the beginnings of a MySQL DBaaS layer.

+Presently, a galera-data container is created for the persistent volume rather than simply a referenced coreos host shared volume.
+This may change.
+The decision whether to globally adopt coreos host shared volume model or docker data containers for persistence volumes hasn't been made yet.

 # Zookeeper